Elfin Bow Music Biography

 Please ask for latest press info and high res images.

 If music is a journey of discovery to be savoured and enjoyed, then Elfin Bow is carving out her own exciting and unique path and loving every moment.
-With sounds reminiscent of Sandy Denny, Kate Bush and Pink Floyd, she loves to pen her own songs as well as collecting jewels from the musical history books to reinterpret in her own way, playing guitar, mandolin, violin and piano.
+With sounds reminiscent of Sandy Denny, Kate Bush and even the odd reminiscence of Pink Floyd, she loves to pen her own songs as well as collecting jewels from the musical history books to reinterpret in her own way, playing guitar, mandolin, banjo, ukulele, violin and piano.

 At Art school, she developed a respect for the writings of Allan Kaprow and the ‘happenings’ of the 1960’s, where art began to imitate life.
 Boundaries were blurred between art, music and performance and Elfin began to use multi-disciplinary methods to express her ideas.
-More recently, it was the writings of Elle Luna, Brene Brown and Tara Mohr that helped to ‘free’ Elfin from the clutches of secondary teaching and to confidently launch her career as a professional artist and musician.
+More recently, it was the writings of Elle Luna, Brene Brown and Tara Mohr that helped Elfin to confidently launch her career as a professional artist and musician.

 After a successful crowdfunding campaign, Elfin Bow completed her self-titled and self-produced debut album, which features fiddle by Tom Kitching and banjo by Jamie Francis.
-Also appearing are Oscar South on bass and digital performance technology, traditional Sakha vocalisations of nature sounds by Saydyko Fedorova, vocal harmonies and flute by her sister, Victoria Wasley, and Muireann McDermott Long, and percussion by Daniel J. Logan.
+Also appearing are Oscar South on bass and digital performance technology, traditional Sakha vocalisations of nature sounds by Saydyko Fedorova, vocal harmonies and flute by her sister, Victoria Wasley and Muireann McDermott Long and percussion by Daniel J. Logan.
 Her collection of twelve original songs were recorded at Hound Dog Studios, Liverpool, by Allan Crookes, mixed and mastered by Gary Lloyd and produced by herself and Gary Edward Jones.
-It was released on her own label, Bow's Folk.
-Both launch events were distinctive affairs that included storytelling, art installations, public art workshops, dance and a multi media experience.
+Elfin Bow released her album with a live session on BBC Radio Wales and has since launched her album in both The Epstein Theatre, Liverpool and Theatr Clwyd, Mold; both distinctive events that included storytelling, art installations, public art workshops, dance a and multi-media experience.

 Elfin Bow has been described as a ‘juggernaut’ of passion, energy and drive - an essential quality for any modern musician - and whilst her presence may be gentle, she isn’t launching her music on the world with anything other than a loud, and very artistic, roar.